 How to get there from Budapest

-The most convenient way to get to Bükk National Park is by car in our opinion.
-It’s only 2-3 hours drive from Budapest – mostly on highway M3 – and we like having the freedom to get to any place in the area any time we want.
+The most convenient way to get to Bükk National Park from Budapest is by car.
+It’s only 2-3 hours drive – mostly on highway M3 -, and we like having the freedom to get to any place in the area any time we want.